 A trip to the hospital, whether expected or not, can be overwhelming.
-Your attention is likely focused on the medical care your loved on is receiving, but it's crucial to consider what will happen once they come home.
+Your attention is likely focused on the medical care your loved one is receiving, but it's crucial to consider what will happen once they come home.

 This is where discharge planning comes in—determining the type of care your loved one will need after leaving the hospital.
 You might get help from a hospital social worker, nurse, or case manager, but remember, as a family caregiver, you know your loved one’s history best and are key to ensuring a safe return home.
 It's a good idea to ask the hospital to connect you with the discharge planner as soon as your loved one is admitted, allowing time for a thorough evaluation and planning process.